 [a local authority] shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality or promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship.

-Figure 2: Clause 28 of the 1988 Local Government Act (England, Wales and Scotland)
+Figure 2: Clause 28 of the 1988 Local Government Act

 A side-by-side comparison of the original Clause 28 text and the reformed RSE guidance currently in use shows how similar they are in how they deal with sexual orientation.
 In Figure 3, I have underlined the specific areas of similarity.